Natchez people

 The Natchez are noted for being the only Mississippian culture with complex chiefdom characteristics to have survived long into the period of European colonization.
-Other Mississippian societies in the southeast had generally experienced important transformations shortly after contact with the Spanish Empire or other newcomers from across the ocean.
+Other Mississippian societies in the southeast had generally experienced important transformations shortly after contact with the Spanish Empire or other settler colonists from across the ocean.
 The Natchez are also noted for having had an unusual social system of nobility classes and exogamous marriage practices.
 It was a strongly matrilineal kinship society, with descent reckoned along female lines.
 The paramount chief named the Great Sun was always the son of the Female Sun, whose daughter would be the mother of the next Great Sun.
 This ensured that the chiefdom stayed under the control of the single Sun lineage.
 Ethnologists have not reached consensus on how the Natchez social system originally functioned, and the topic is somewhat controversial.

 In 1731, after several wars with the French, the Natchez were defeated.
-Most of the captured survivors were shipped to Saint-Domingue and sold by into slavery; others took refuge with other tribes, such as the Muskogean Chickasaw and Creek, and the Iroquoian-speaking Cherokee.
+Most of the captured survivors were shipped to Saint-Domingue and sold into slavery; others took refuge with other tribes, such as the Muskogean Chickasaw and Creek, and the Iroquoian-speaking Cherokee.
 Today, most Natchez families and communities are found in Oklahoma, where Natchez members are enrolled in the federally recognized Cherokee and Muscogee (Creek) nations in Oklahoma.
-Two Natchez communities are recognized by the state of South Carolina.
+In the early twenty-first century the Edisto Natchez-Kusso Tribe, amongst others, were state-recognized by the state of South Carolina as being descended from a small group of Natchez that settled in the state during the eighteenth century, but these entities presently lack federal recognition by the Bureau of Indian Affairs.